homiedopie/beberlei.de/drafts/201303_doctrine_repositories.rst

         public $hydrateMode = Query::HYDRATE_OBJECT;
     }

+It is important not to introduce a constructor here, because when we add more and more criterions, the constructor will get bloated.
+Static factory methods that create a criteria do make sense however.

 Now we can introduce a ``match`` method on the ``UserRepository``.
 Lets see that on an interface level first, to see how simple usage is for the client side of the repository: